joedougherty/learn/nltk_pipelines_and_coroutines/README.md

 ## II.)
 Revisiting the original `for` loop in _The NLP Article_. ##

-The very first question posed by the article is "_Wouldn’t it be nice to make this a bit more reusable?_"
+The very first question posed by the article is: "_Wouldn’t it be nice to make this a bit more reusable?_"

 The coroutine-based solution we've been looking at is, of course, the solution prescribed.

 Here's a small class I whipped up that tries to achive the same functional goals while being a little easier on the eyes.

 Instead of this: